-Action Date Resident Placement/Assessment of risk Residents who are confirmed, suspected cases and those at increased risk of acquisition and adverse outcomes from HAI, for example immunosuppressed have been prioritised for single room accommodation with ensuite facilities Hierarchy of controls has been assessed and additional controls implemented where risk assessed and able to do so - window opening etc. Doors to isolation/cohort rooms/areas are closed and signage is clear.
+Action Date Resident Placement/Assessment of risk Residents who are confirmed, suspected cases and those at increased risk of acquisition and adverse outcomes from HAI, for example immunosuppressed have been prioritised for single room accommodation with ensuite facilities.
+Hierarchy of controls has been assessed and additional controls implemented where risk assessed and able to do so - window opening etc. Doors to isolation/cohort rooms/areas are closed and signage is clear.
 Resident risk assessments are documented in the resident notes for door closure in relation to resident safety, and health and well-being, minimum period specified and reviewed daily.
 Cohort areas are established if resident single rooms are unavailable and where there are multiple cases of the same infection.
-Residents should be separated by at least 6 feet (2 m) if cohorted.
 Contact tracing for exposed cases has been undertaken with symptom monitoring in place for early detection of new cases.
-Personal Protective Equipment (PPE): Gloves, disposable aprons, fluid resistant type 11 surgical mask (FRSM), eye protection (goggles or face visor) and respiratory protection (RPE)